 Unlike many overseas businesses where one can say “Hey, I am good at making fried chicken wings!
 Let’s get a license and sell it on the street.”.
-Due to many food scares and unhygienic food vendor practices from the early years of Singapore, the government has since taken control and created strict regulations towards operators in the F&B industry.
+Due to many food scares and unhygienic food vendor practices from the early years of Singapore, the government has since taken control and created strict regulations towards operators in the F&B industry, F&B business in Singapore.
 F&B operators are required to run their business in a food establishment determined by Urban Redevelopment Authority (URA) as location for Food and Beverages.
 The National Environmental Agency, is the governing body for the F&B establishment.

 “NEA Oversees the licensing, management, and regulation of hawkers to maintain and promote good hygiene practices and public health standards in government hawker centres.
 Manages the upgrading of hawker centres.
 Conducts regular checks on food establishments, cooling towers, swimming pools, and public toilets to ensure that a high standard of hygiene is maintained.
 Promotes anti-littering practices through education and enforcement.
 Maintains an effective system of public cleansing to keep Singapore clean and to prevent environment-related diseases.”

 Do not underestimate the cost of setting up your F&B establishment in Singapore.
 Depending on the location and size of your establishment, the average startup cost of setting up a F&B business typically ranges from $50,000 – $500,000.
 The rental cost, employee wages, renovations, and the overall standard of living greatly contributes to the high cost.
 The average rule of thumb, is to set aside a minimum of 6 months to cover rental fees for the continuation of your establishment.

 A critical step in forming a solid business foundation, is to have a strict budget and financial plan made in advance.
 If funds are not a concern, you can skip this section.
-Based on the capital you have, identify the cost for:

 - Renovations (Takeover vs Bare): Bare units will greatly increase your costs, while takeover unit may already have the basic, such as exhaust, flooring, kitchen, piping, ceilings, carpentry, and electrical.